Intellectual property rights

 Open Source Software

-However, the MIT license requires that the original copyright notice and permission notice be included in all copies or substantial portions of the software.
-In this case, you must ensure that your web application includes the appropriate attribution to jQuery.
-This can be done by adding the copyright and permission notice to relevant files or documentation.
-Following these steps ensures compliance with the license terms while benefiting from open-source software.
+However, the MIT license requires that the original copyright notice and permission notice remain included.
+This applies to all copies or major portions of the software.
+In practice, this means your application must clearly credit jQuery.
+You can do this by adding the required notice to source files or project documentation.

 Licensing and Distribution